 - The OVPR offers Programs to Support Faculty Success which include a number of faculty development and recognition opportunities including: New Faculty Research Orientation, President's Collaborative Research Initiative, Seed Grant Solicitation for Interdisciplinary Research, Proposal Development Workshop Series, Proposal Support Program, Proposal Review Program, the Transdisciplinary Research Academy, Scholarship Catalyst Program, Targeted External Faculty Awards Program, and internal and awards for faculty excellence.
 The monthly Faculty Research Club provides a social setting to stimulate interdisciplinary research collaborations, networking and promote informal discussions about research.

-- The Research Integrity Division supports Texas Tech's research compliance program in all research and teaching laboratories and studios as well as responsible conduct of research and research ethics.
+- The Office of Responsible Research supports Texas Tech's research compliance program in all research and teaching laboratories and studios as well as responsible conduct of research and research ethics.
 There are six faculty-led responsible research committees and other areas: Animal Care Services and the Institutional Animal Care and Use Committee (IACUC); the Human Research Protection Program and the Institutional Review Board (IRB); the Institutional Laboratory Safety Committee (ILSC); Radiation/Laser Safety Committee (RLSC), the Institutional Biosafety Committee (IBC); and the Investigator Financial Disclosure Committee (IFDC).

 - Finance and Administration is responsible for: institutional start-up processes; facility and administrative cost return disbursement; line items; and other institutionally funded research initiatives.